4np/grails-uploadr/README.md

     }
 ```

-Take a look at the documentation above, and the default event handlers in the uploadr [initialization JavaScript](grails-uploadr/blob/master/grails-app/views/js/_init.gsp) for more information on how to create your own back-end logic to handle file upload, download, view and delete events.
+Take a look at the documentation above, and the default event handlers in the uploadr [initialization JavaScript](grails-uploadr/tree/master/grails-app/views/js/_init.gsp) for more information on how to create your own back-end logic to handle file upload, download, view and delete events.

 ## jQuery plugin
-The front-end side (the gui) of the upload plugin is developed as a [jQuery](http://jquery.com/) plugin (javascript: [full](grails-uploadr/blob/master/web-app/js/jquery.uploadr.js), [minified](grails-uploadr/blob/master/web-app/js/jquery.uploadr.minified.js), css: [full](grails-uploadr/blob/master/web-app/css/uploadr.css), [minified](grails-uploadr/blob/master/web-app/css/uploadr.minified.css)) which means you can also use the front-end in _non-Grails_ projects.
-You will, however, have to create your own back-end logic (take the _handle_ method in the [default controller](grails-uploadr/blob/master/grails-app/controllers/hungry/wombat/UploadController.groovy) as an example) to handle the file uploads.
-The use of the jQuery plugin is currently undocumented, but the [initialization JavaScript](grails-uploadr/blob/master/grails-app/views/js/_init.gsp) will probably provide you with all the information you require...
+The front-end side (the gui) of the upload plugin is developed as a [jQuery](http://jquery.com/) plugin (javascript: [full](grails-uploadr/tree/master/web-app/js/jquery.uploadr.js), [minified](grails-uploadr/tree/master/web-app/js/jquery.uploadr.minified.js), css: [full](grails-uploadr/tree/master/web-app/css/uploadr.css), [minified](grails-uploadr/tree/master/web-app/css/uploadr.minified.css)) which means you can also use the front-end in _non-Grails_ projects.
+You will, however, have to create your own back-end logic (take the _handle_ method in the [default controller](grails-uploadr/tree/master/grails-app/controllers/hungry/wombat/UploadController.groovy) as an example) to handle the file uploads.
+The use of the jQuery plugin is currently undocumented, but the [initialization JavaScript](grails-uploadr/tree/master/grails-app/views/js/_init.gsp) will probably provide you with all the information you require...

 ## Changelog

+###Version 0.7.4
+Now passing the 'response' variable to the onSuccess handler by suggestion of [domurtag](https://github.com/domurtag).
+See demo tag's example 4 for an example.

 ###Version 0.7.3
 Added the possibility to suply the controller with custom variables: